OpenNWP/L-GAME/README.md

 * using a hybrid of finite volume and finite difference methods
 * time stepping: two-time-level Runge-Kutta scheme, modified into a HEVI (horizontally explicit, vertically implicit) and forward-backward scheme for stability, horizontal pressure gradient extrapolated and kept constant
 * radiation: coupled to RTE+RRTMGP
-* uses the Poisson bracket formulation by Gassmann and Herzog (2008) and Gassmann (2013)
+* using the Poisson bracket formulation by Gassmann and Herzog (2008) and Gassmann (2013)
+* assigning individual mass densities to all tracers and calculating interactions using the atmostracers library

 RFPET is meant to be applied at resolutions finer than 7 km.
 The default configuration is a 800 m resolution implementation nested into ICON-D2.
 Other nesting options are of course possible but require more work.